 - Explore our Research

-- Request Technical Assistance
+- Explore Technical Assistance

-Wildfire Technical Assistance and Support for Utilities
+Wildfire Insights and Support for Electric (WISE) Utilities

 The TA program will cover a wide range of wildfire-related topics including mitigation, preparedness, response, recovery, and prevention.
 Support may take many forms—such as capacity building, consultations, workshops, webinars, resource development, deep-dive technical analysis, benchmarking, modeling, and data assessments.
 Utilities are encouraged to propose areas where they need support; the program is designed to be flexible and responsive.